invadergir/kafka-streams-scala-template/README.md

 To provide a starter project for Kafka Streams with Scala.
 It includes:
 * Simple working stream processor with both Scala-style and Java-style flatMap examples, ready to be added to.
-* Preconfigured for use with Lightbend's kafka-streams-scala wrapper to make life easier for Scala developers.
-* Configuration via pureconfig
 * Logging with scala-logging
 * unit-testing of streams via mockedstreams
 * Json handling with Json4s